OI-wiki/i18n/docs/ds/queue.md

 But what if we only use half of it?

-Such complexity is actually on constant level.
+Such complexity is actually in constant level.
 Specifically, removing half refers to turning the half of a stack near the bottom of the stack upside down and putting it into another stack.
-In other words, the stack must be handwritten to support such operations.
+In other words, the stack must be implemented to support such operations.

 ### Time complexity of losing half